 This picture is taken close to my home and demonstrates water above the land.
 This picture is taken on top of a drainage canal, looking downwards to the reclaimed land.

 Since water is pumped continuously into the drainage canal, the land below the drainage canal will not be flooded and will stay dry.

 What Does The Word “Polder Model” Mean?

-The word “polder model” is often used in The Netherlands to refer to our mutual collaboration culture and find a compromise satisfying for everybody.
+The Netherlands often uses the word “polder model” to refer to our mutual collaboration culture and find a compromise satisfying for everybody.